nigeljohnson73/gStation/README.md

 ## Setting up the Pi

 * Burn the latest Raspian image to an SD card
-* Drop wpa_supplicant.conf into the boot disk
+* Drop res/wpa_supplicant.conf into the boot disk
+* Update that file with the details from your router
-* Drop ssh into the boot disk
+* Drop res/ssh file from here into the boot disk

 Boot the PI and log in (password will initally be raspberry)